kcl-tscm/imeall/README.md

 Theta is the angle of misorientation about the vector [XXX] and (YYY) determines the plane of the interface between the misoriented grain b and grain a.
-In this way it is possible to uniquely characterize all the grain boundaries.
+In this way it is possible to uniquely characterize all grain boundaries.

 An additional set of three degrees of freedom is then used to extend the above definition.
 These degrees of freedom correspond to a